Mobzhang/PT-DGNN/README.md

 * python 3.6
 * Ubuntu 18.04.5 LTS
 * torch 1.4.0+cu100
-* more packages in requirements.txt
+* more packages are in requirements.txt

 ## Runing example